My family went to Penang Delight Cafe for a Malaysian lunch on a weekend.

 The above is Mee Goreng for $8.25.
 It has beef, egg, shrimp, tomato, bean sprout, choy sum, cabbage and tofu.
 This was slightly sweetish.

 Fried Kuey Teow is $8.95.
 This was slightly spicy and sweetish also, with shrimp, fish cake, squid, bean sprout, egg and chives.
 Nanzaro commented that the serving was relatively small compared to the one he always get from V’s Malay & Thai Food in the Richmond Public Market for $7.
-More on following page.
-Click here to continue reading
+Continue reading

 I had to pick up my passport from the Chinese Visa Office on W. Broadway.
 I took the opportunity to have lunch at Kaya Malay Bistro just a few doors a way.